 Different provinces seem to have their unique requirements as far as rideshare driving is concerned.
 You are advised to make the necessary inquiries so that you are well prepared to qualify with the exact requirements.

-How Much Can You Expect to Make?
+How Much Can You Expect to Make As An Uber Driver?

 Do you fancy being your boss, setting your hours, or working on your terms?
 Whatever your reason for venturing into driving for Uber or Lyft, one thing is constant; you want to make money.

 There’s no clear consensus about the exact amount that you stand to make.
 The very least that’s to be expected has been pegged at around minimum wage value ($11 US).
-In 2018, Uber published a report claiming that their drivers earn approximately $21 US per hour.
+In 2018, Uber published a report claiming that its drivers earn approximately $21 US per hour.
 Of course, both companies take about a 25% cut from each fare you collect.

 You should also factor in certain ancillary expenses like insurance, car payments, vehicle upkeep, and gas.
 All these come into play when calculating the amount of profit, you stand to gain from being a driver.

-What are the Vehicle Requirements for Drivers?
+What are the Vehicle Requirements for Uber Drivers?

 Just like the varying conditions that i9nflunce your driver’s license, the vehicle requirement also differs according to your particular province.
 Both Uber and Lyft insist on a 4-door vehicle for their drivers.
 The reason is simple since it would be potentially uncomfortable to have to flip a seat before passengers can get in.